How to train a dog with separation anxiety (step by step)

 FAQ

-The most effective way to train dog with separation anxiety is systematic desensitization: establish the dog’s distress threshold, then practice absences well below that point, increasing duration gradually over weeks.
-This approach – combined with departure cue neutralization and management of real absences – is consistently what certified behaviorists recommend.
+The most effective method is systematic desensitization: establish your dog’s distress threshold, then practice absences well below that point, increasing duration gradually over weeks.
+Combine this with departure cue neutralization and management of real absences during the training period.

 How long does separation anxiety training take?